dschibster/apex-trigger-actions-explorer/README.md

 ## Support

 Feel free to create issues or pull requests with suggested fixes or problems.
-We welcome contributions and feedback to improve the application.
+I welcome contributions and feedback to improve the application.

 ## Disclaimer